 All the functionality accessed from the scrolling menu can be password-protected.
 Two levels of security are built into the menu.
 The lower-level security is the operator level and the higher-level security is the administrator level.
-There is one password for each level.
+There are separate passwords for each level.